 () Source: WHO and Stop TB Partnership (accessed 2020 Oct.). () This data consists of two or more individual indicators.
-"No data" is used when there is "no data" for one or more of the individual indicators considered. () TB medicines are not locally manufactured, or locally manufactured TB medicines are not procured.
+"No data" is used when there is "no data" for one or more of the individual indicators considered. () Bdq and/or Dlm are not indicated in the national policies for routine treatment. () TB medicines are not locally manufactured, or locally manufactured TB medicines are not procured.